Managing Modbus TCP definitions¶

 Click Add.
 Alternatively, if there are no existing sensor definitions, click Add Numeric Sensor.

-Provide values for Address, Type, Data Type, Sensor Type, Sensor Name, Sensor Unit, and Multiplier.
-Note that the Sensor Name and Sensor Unit fields will only appear once you have selected a Sensor Type.
+Provide values for Address, Type, Data Type, Sensor Type, Sensor Name, and Sensor Unit.
+Note that the Sensor Unit field will only appear once you have selected a Sensor Type.
+If the definition has components, you can optionally assign the sensor to a Component (see “Adding components” above).

 Click Save.